mfitz/offside-applet/README.md

     appletviewer offside-applet.html

 Alternatively, you could open offside-applet.html in a java-enabled browser.
 As with all Java applets, your particular browser and JRE combination may be different from those on which I have tested this method of running the applet, and that difference may cause some form of fail.
 But hey - that's applets for you.
 I did write this back in 2003, so, you know - YMMV.
-There's a reason they died out, right?
+There's a reason applets died out, right?

 You could also drop the 3 files into the same directory of a web server and serve the applet up over HTTP, if you fancy.
 I've done that on my personal website at http://http://www.michaelfitzmaurice.com/OffsideApplet.html